 Rock Creek Park

 Surely, this isn’t a new suggestion for most, but this oasis within the city deserves a mention on a list for hikes with kids.
 One of the largest natural, forested urban parks, Rock Creek contains miles of dirt trails and paved paths that wind through its 1700+ acres.
 The best hiking trails follow the creek (blue) and the western ridge (green) and can probably be looped in a couple of hours.
-And if you’re all up for more fun afterward, you can check out the nature center, horse stables, National Zoo, or Peirce Mill (though depending on where you start and end, you may have to hop in the car and drive there).
+We usually park in the Nature Center lot or a small parking area across from Peirce Mill to catch the Western Ridge Trail.
+And if you’re all up for more fun afterward, you can check out the Nature Center, horse stables, National Zoo, or Peirce Mill (though depending on where you start and end, you may have to hop in the car and drive there).
 Free admission, open during daylight hours.

 An autumn walk at the Arboretum